What is the Annual Pastoral Appeal?

 When will pledge redemption begin?

-Parishioners who make pledges will receive their first reminder mailing within one month after their pledge is received.
+Parishioners who make pledges, via the diocese, will receive their first reminder mailing within one month after their pledge is received.
 If possible, donors are asked to complete their pledges by December 31st (the end of the calendar year).
 Parishioners who choose electronic donation options (credit card, online giving) will not receive reminder statements.

 What if my parish goes over goal?
 Where does the excess go?